Karthikmh2510/Hotel_reservation_MLOps_project/README.md

 ## License

-This repository is released under the MIT License.
-Kaggle data retains its original CC BY-NC 4.0 terms; please ensure non-commercial use when training or deploying derivative models.
+This repository is released under the [MIT License](LICENSE).
+Kaggle data retains its original CC BY-NC 4.0 terms;